Thursday, 29 January 2026

 A happy New Year to all readers.
 I hope your new year has started well, especially from the perspective of spiritual life.

 In my case, as mentioned in previous posts, natya yoga or dance in particular is currently playing a key role in spiritual life.
-As a student of Bharatanatyam and Carnatic vocal music, I would like to discuss two key concepts related to this subject which I feel are closely connected with spirituality and mantra chanting in particular-- namely, 'laya' and 'tala'.
+As a student of Bharatanatyam and Carnatic vocal music, I would like to discuss two key concepts related to these subjects which I feel are closely connected with spirituality and mantra chanting in particular-- namely, 'laya' and 'tala'.

 The word 'laya' has many layers of meaning.
 From a spiritual perspective, laya means the state of temporary dissolution of the individual ego/jiva for example, in the state of deep sleep (when consciousness is withdrawn from the physical/mental layers and rests in the karana sharira or causal body).
 (Note- this is of course different from samadhi or the permanent dissolution of the ego when one realises one's true nature as being one with the Supreme/Brahman/God).